Research: Electoral Wards and Polling Districts

 Who can access this information?

 Much of this information is available from Official Statistics sources, such as the 2011 Census and the Scottish Statistics Open Data Platform.
-Demographic information about electoral wards is free for anyone to access but some knowledge of Office and mapping tools is useful to get the best out of it.
+Demographic information about electoral wards is free for anyone to access but some knowledge of spreadsheets and mapping tools is useful to get the best out of it.

 Elected Members, in particular, need to know about the demographic and the socio-economic health of the area they serve.
 If you are an Elected Member in the Scottish Borders, contact our Corporate Policy and Information Team to help you access and compile information about your electoral ward.
 This service is also open to anyone who works in public office, or a voluntary, educational or community capacity in the region.

 Similar information for other types of sub-regional area is also available.

 A set of Ward Overviews were created for the May 2022 elections.
 These are an example of the Area Profiling that can be produced at ward level.
 If you would like an updated profile for your area, contact our Research and Information Team.

 Electoral geographies and sub-geographies are subject to review from time to time, to ensure that polling places and voting procedures are accessible to all of the registered electorate.
 The current ward boundaries and polling districts were established in 2017.

 Demographic statistics, such as population and household counts from the 2011 Census, are available at polling district level in Scottish Borders.
-If you would like to know more about polling districts, contact us using the information below.
+If you would like to know more about the demographic and socio-economic characteristics of Scottish Borders polling districts, contact us using the information below.